 At Insight HR, we help businesses understand their obligations when there is a suspected case of fraud and/or theft in the workplace.
 We know that even the best prepared businesses can struggle with questions such as; whether it is appropriate to suspend an employee; how the matter affects the rest of the workforce; and at what stage to involve the Gardai.
 Our Head of Workplace Investigations, Marion Galvin, is an ex-Guard, and is best placed to answer any queries you may have.
 Contact us today via email, phone, social media or through our website and we will be happy to discuss your situation in confidence.

-Fraud and Theft in the Workplace
+Theft in the Workplace